ScilifelabDataCentre/pathogens-portal/content/english/dashboards/RECOVAC.md

 <div class="alert alert-info">All data last updated: {{% RECOVAC_date_modified %}}</div>

-*All code used to produce the visualisations on this page is available on [GitHub](https://github.com/ScilifelabDataCentre/covid-portal-visualisations/tree/main/RECOVAC).
-The particular scripts used in each case are linked below the plots.*
+_All code used to produce the visualisations on this page is available on [GitHub](https://github.com/ScilifelabDataCentre/covid-portal-visualisations/tree/main/RECOVAC).
+The particular scripts used in each case are linked below the plots._

-The visualisations on this page broadly relate to two types of data; (a) data regarding the Swedish population at large, and (b) data on individuals in the Swedish population with certain comorbidities (at the start of the pandemic, assessed as of 1 Jan 2020 based on information from 2015-2019).
+The visualisations on this page broadly relate to two types of data; (a) data regarding the Swedish population at large, and (b) data on individuals in the Swedish population with certain comorbidities (at the start of the pandemic, assessed as of 1st Jan 2020, based on information from 2015-2019).
 More detail about the data used to produce the visualisations is available in the two subsections below.
 Instructions on how to manipulate the interactive plots are provided above the plots in each subsection.

 In each case, the data are subdivided according to the number of doses received by individuals.